anupshinde/anupzsite/contents/about-me.md

 ---
 Hi!

 I am a web developer who loves to work with HTML, JavaScript and CSS.
-Despite all these years, I find myself fascinated by programming.
+In spite of programming for so many years, I still find myself fascinated by the world of programming.

 I started with web development in 2002 - with a 2 year stint somewhere creating desktop apps.
 In the early days - my expertise was limited to ASP, ASP.NET and C#.
 HTML, CSS, JS were pretty much not-directly-used by me.
 However that has changed a lot.
 These days I tend to be inclined to HTML, JS and CSS, more than anything else.